iJKTen/Resume-Client/README.md

 ## How to use

+You will need this [repo](https://github.com/iJKTen/resume-server) which is the server for this client.

 Create a .env file with a key REACT_APP_BASE_URL and value set to the URL of your HTTP server.
 Append this URL with /api, so for example, http://localhost:3000/api